Registered Pomeranian Breeders: Find a Pomeranian Puppy

 Most show Australian Pomeranian breeders usually only sell pet puppies with a limited ANKC registration.
 Anyone breeding with a limited register Pomeranian can’t go on to register the puppies with any ANKC body if either parent has been put on a limited pedigree.

 The limited pedigree exists for breeders to register dogs that they don’t think are good enough for show or breeding purposes but would make perfectly good pets.
-If limited-register puppies turn out better than expected, dogs on the limited register can be upgraded to the main register.
-Consent of the breeder is required to move dogs between the main and limited registers.
+If limited-registered puppies turn out better than expected, dogs on the limited register can be upgraded to the main register.
+The breeder’s consent is required to move dogs between the main and limited registers.

 How Do I Check If the Seller is a Legit Registered Preservation Pomeranian Breeder?

-If you need to double-check whether a breeder is actually a preservation-registered Pomeranian breeder, ring your ANKC State body.
+If you must double-check whether a breeder is a preservation-registered Pomeranian breeder, ring your ANKC State body.
 Suppose the breeder can’t give you the correct paperwork; WALK, nay RUN AWAY!
 You’re not purchasing the dog you think it is.

-By purchasing from these people with only a supply or source number, you don’t receive what you wanted; you’re merely lining the pockets of a backyard breeder.
+By purchasing from these people with only a supply or source number, you don’t receive what you wanted; you’re merely lining the pockets of irresponsible breeders.

 If you see a puppy offered for sale but it doesn’t have orange or blue pedigree documents…RUN AWAY AS FAST AS POSSIBLE.
 Don’t fall for the scam.